World War II

 Reuben James

-In March 1941, Reuben James (DD-245) joined the convoy escort force established to promote the safe arrival of war material to Britain.
+Reuben James (DD-245) joined the convoy escort force in March 1941 established to promote the safe arrival of war material to Britain.
 This escort force guarded convoys as far as Iceland, where they became responsibility of British escorts.
 Based at Hvalfjordur, Iceland, it sailed from Argentia, Newfoundland, 23 October 1941, with four other destroyers to escort eastbound convoy HX-156.
 Reuben James had dropped two depth charges on targets and had tied the safety locks to automatically arm the depth charges.
-While escorting that convoy at about 0525, 31 October 1941, Reuben James was torpedoed by German submarine U-552.
+While escorting that convoy at about 0525, October 31, 1941, Reuben James was torpedoed by German submarine U-552.
 The ship had postured itself between an ammunition ship in the convoy and the known position of a German U-Boat Wolfpack.
 Its magazine exploded, and the foreward half of ship sank quickly.
 When the stern half went down, the depth charges went off.
 Of the crew, 44 survived, and 100 died.
 Reuben James was the first U.S. Navy ship sunk by hostile action in World War II.

-ZAMAZM Drivers
+ZAMZAM Drivers

 Short of War :